 However, there are a lot of lightweight plugins out there that won’t bloat your interface by providing only the important features out of the box.
 And, if you want additional features, you can easily install the respective addons.

-Before you install the membership plugin on your production site, make sure the plugin is compatible with your existing WordPress theme and plugins by testing it on a local WordPress install.
+Before you install the membership plugin on your production site, make sure the plugin is compatible with your existing WordPress membership theme and plugins by testing it on a local WordPress install.
 If everything goes smoothly, then you can install the plugin on the production site.

 Design and Features:

-Membership plugins often come with a lot of pricing page templates and other features to make your site look unique.
+Membership plugins often come with a lot of customizable pricing page templates and other features to make your site look unique.
 Take a note of the important features you’ll need on your site and figure out if the membership plugin you’re considering can meet your needs.

 MemberPress is the most complete WordPress membership plugin and comes with all the features you’ll need to create a powerful membership site with ease.
 Unlike other plugins, MemberPress lets you transform your existing website into a fully-featured membership site without hassle.